 Accommodation and Leisure Time

 A home-stay experience lets students relax and experience the New Zealand way of life.
-Host families are carefully selected by our schools, and must meet certain quality standards.
-They are prepared and trained for their role, and continuously reviewed.
+Host families are carefully selected by our schools, and must meet high quality standards.
+Host families are prepared and trained for their role, and continuously reviewed.
 In general, such families receive an allowance towards costs, and this is included in our program price.

-New Zealand is spectacularly scenic, and convenient for a huge variety of outdoor leisure activities.
-The ocean, lakes, rivers and mountains are quickly accessible from almost anywhere, placing many attractive options within easy reach: bushwalking, golf, horseback riding, mountain biking, sailing, skiing, surfing, soccer, tennis, cricket, rugby, kayaking, rafting, and glacier hikes.
+New Zealand is a natural wonderland offering a huge variety of outdoor leisure activities.
+The ocean, lakes, rivers and mountains are easily accessible, placing many attractive options within easy reach: bushwalking, golf, horseback riding, mountain biking, sailing, skiing, surfing, soccer, tennis, cricket, rugby, kayaking, rafting, and glacier hikes.

 For a high school placement in New Zealand you will need a student visa.
 You can apply at the New Zealand embassy in your country.
 For more details on applying for a New Zealand Student Visa, please see the website of Immigration New Zealand.